CTrain: Spur line to Calgary International Airport

 Calgary Transit's C$8 billion, 30-year RouteAhead plan, approved in 2013, includes a connection from downtown Calgary to Calgary International Airport, which may take initial form as a Route 202 spur line.
 The Airport Trail road tunnel, which opened on May 25, 2014, was built with room to accommodate a future two-track CTrain right-of-way.

+Future MAX (BRT) light rail conversion

+RouteAhead currently suggests a long-term light rail (LRT) conversion of the MAX Purple BRT route, and the addition of a light rail (LRT) or streetcar line running parallel to the MAX Teal BRT between Westbrook and Mount Royal University Stations.

 Other future improvements

 In late 2015, Calgary Transit completed upgrading its entire system to operate four-car trains instead of the original three-car trains.
 When enough new LRVs are delivered to lengthen all trains to four cars, this will increase the rush-hour capacity of the system by 33%.
 By 2023, Calgary Transit also plans to begin decommissioning some of the original Siemens-Duewag U2s (as of 2010 80 of the original 83 were in use, and nearing 29 years of service, by 2023 they will be 42 years old).
 Calgary Transit has ordered some 60 new Siemens S200 LRV cars to replace 28 of the existing U2s in addition to lengthening many of the trains to four cars.
 Calgary transit has also integrated a new mobile ticketing system which allows riders to buy CTrain and other Calgary Transit tickets and passes anytime from anywhere with the use of a smartphone.
 This system, dubbed "My Fare" was rolled out at the end of July 2020, but faced issues at launch such as the incompatibility with Apple's iOS devices.